adswafford/American-Gut/md/beyond_bacteria_000017160.md

 A visualization of your sample in the context of these indivduals can be found at the following link:
 [link to .qzv of PCoA for each]

 Please select 'your_sample' from the dropdown menu on the right of that viewer to see your sample highlighted.
-Additional information for navigating the Emperor display can be found on the Emperor website [link].
+Additional information for navigating the Emperor display can be found on the [Emperor website](https://biocore.github.io/emperor/).

 A variety of alpha and beta diversity metrics and visualizations for your sample in the context of the other were created and can be accessed at the following links:
 [links to each type of output]